-Each month, hundreds of companies launch affiliate programs on networks and tracking platforms such as ShareASale, CJ, Impact, Pepperjam, Rakuten and Refersion.
-In my 15 years of experience, the majority of these new programs will fail because they do not have a strategy for growth.
+Each month, hundreds of companies launch affiliate programs on networks and tracking platforms such as ShareASale, CJ, Impact, Pepperjam, Rakuten, and Refersion.
 Many of the programs are launched by the owner of the company.
-They weren't planning on hiring an experienced affiliate program manager because it all seems simple enough.
+They weren't planning on hiring an experienced affiliate program manager because it all seemed simple enough.
 The staff can handle the job.

-Good managers will build an attractive and competitive affiliate program.
+Good affiliate managers will build an attractive and competitive affiliate program.
 Then they will roll up their sleeves and recruit those partners who everyone will love.
-They will find bloggers who have tried the products.
-They will find the review and comparison sites.
+They will find bloggers who will try and review the products.
+They will find the review and comparison sites in the right niche and demographic for your customers.
 They will dig deep and recruit non-traditional partners and teach them how to promote your products.

 An editorial calendar is a great place to start.
 Let the affiliate manager share upcoming promotions with affiliates.
 Test giving some or all affiliates exclusive offers to promote.
 They can be the same deals that are offered on the company homepage to all visitors or they could be slightly better with a vanity code.

 Consider using trusted affiliates to handle your paid search or shopping cart abandonment solutions.
 There are some very good partners out there who could save you money immediately or the trouble of trying to do it in-house.